soccerli/CamelABC/camelBlueprintInFuse/README.md

-# A Maven Hello World project with Camel Spring, and can be deployed and run on Jboss Fuse with Karaf as the container
+# A Maven Hello World project with Camel Blueprint, and can be deployed and run on Jboss Fuse with Karaf as the container
 ## Summary
 1. In pom.xml, added \<packaging>bundle\</packaging> since we need to package it as a bundle in order to deploy to Fuse
 2. In pom.xml, added felix maven-bundle-plugin to build a bundle
-3. In pom.xml, dependencies are camel-core only for this Hello World project as we are not writing any Spring code. camel-spring dependency may be needed if we want to add more code in the future.
+3. In pom.xml, dependencies are camel-core and camel-blueprint.
 4. This project starts a single Camel route,"from" is C:\input and "to" is C:\output.
-5. The single route and Camel context are defined in a .xml file located at src/main/resources/META-INF/spring/.
+5. The single route and Camel context are defined in a .xml file located at src/main/resources/OSGI-INF/blueprint/.
 This is the default place for Fuse  to look for config file during run time.

 ## How to build:
 With any terminal, go to the project folder where the pom file is, run the command "mvn clean install"

 In pom.xml, groupId, artifactId are defined as below.
 Above mvn command will build/package a bundle(.jar) and copy it to
-$M2_HOME/repository/**com/example/camelspringInFuse/1.0-SNAPSHOT**
+$M2_HOME/repository/**com.example/camelBlueprintInFuse/1.0-SNAPSHOT**

     <groupId>com.example</groupId>
-    <artifactId>camelspringInFuse</artifactId>
+    <artifactId>camelBlueprintInFuse</artifactId>
     <version>1.0-SNAPSHOT</version>

 ## How to run: